- China Tours +

 In traditional customs, people usually give mooncakes as gifts.
 But the Chinese youth tend to give lucky money — "digital red envelopes" — to friends or families via their phones.
 It's a fashionable activity to celebrate a festival.

 Mid-Autumn is one of the busiest travel periods in China.
-Cheap public transport like buses and trains may be sold out, and accommodation may be slightly more expensive.
 If you want to experience the Mid-Autumn Festival in China, get your tickets as early as possible before the holiday.

 Or you can contact us and we can help you avoid the hassles, and have a good China experience that includes the best of the Mid-Autumn Festival.